The Metabolic Classroom with Dr. Ben Bikman

 Show Notes/References:

-For complete show notes and references referred to in this episode, we invite you to become a Ben Bikman Insider subscriber.
-As a subscriber, you’ll enjoy real-time, livestream Metabolic Classroom access which includes live Q&A with Ben, ad-free Metabolic Classroom Podcast episodes, show notes and references, Ben’s Research Reviews Podcast, and a searchable archive that includes all Metabolic Classroom episodes and Research Reviews.
-Learn more about becoming an Insider on our website: https://www.benbikman.com
+For complete show notes and references, we invite you to become an Insider subscriber.
+You’ll enjoy real-time, livestream Metabolic Classroom access which includes live Q&A with Ben after the lecture, ad-free podcast episodes, show notes and references, online Office Hours access, Ben’s Research Review Podcast, and a searchable archive that includes all Metabolic Classroom episodes and Research Reviews.
+Learn more: https://www.benbikman.com

 Hosted on Acast.
 See acast.com/privacy for more information.